Esoteric Ebb vs Life is Strange: Reunion

 Pick Esoteric Ebb if

-• You loved Disco Elysium's text density and want a next-level dialogue-driven CRPG.
+• You loved Disco Elysium's text density and want a tighter, funnier successor.

-• You enjoy D&D-style ability checks and skill-based choices that can fail.
+• You enjoy D&D-style ability checks and skill-tree dialogue systems.

 Pick Life is Strange: Reunion if